ComputeCanada/molmodsim-amber-md-lesson/_episodes/10-Checking_PDB_Files.md

 keypoints:
 - "Small errors in the input structure may cause MD simulations to became unstable or give unrealistic results."
 ---
-For this lesson, we will go over the steps for setting up a fully solvated protein system for simulation with AMBER/NAMD.

-Many commercial programs and interactive graphical interfaces are available to help prepare the system.
+Many commercial programs and interactive graphical interfaces such as CHARMM-GUI are available to help prepare the system.
 These tools are easy to use and do not require as much learning effort as command-line tools, however, the functionality is limited, and results obtained with WEB/GUI tools are not reproducible and prone to human error.
 Therefore, we will focus on preparing the system using only scriptable command-line-driven tools.
 This lesson is intended to expose you to various methods that can be used to create a reproducible molecular modeling workflow by automating preparation and simulation steps.
 One benefit of this approach is that once a workflow script has been developed, it can be easily adapted to other systems or conditions (for example, if a new pdb file is released, you can prepare a new simulation system with one click).

 Before we can successfully import a PDB file into LEAP and produce the system topology file, we need to ensure that the original files are free from errors and the molecules we want to simulate are chemically correct.

 ## Important Things to Check in a PDB File
 Small errors in the input structure may cause MD simulations to become unstable or give unrealistic results.
 The most common problems in PDB files include: